cosbhasker/Career-Oriented-Services-/README.md

 # Career-Oriented-Services-
-Search engine optimization, WebDeign, Digital Marketing Search engine optimization (SEO) is a process of optimizing web pages and content
+Search engine optimization, Web Design, Digital Marketing Search engine optimization (SEO) is a process of optimizing web pages and content

 so that they show up higher in search engines for relevant queries.
 It involves